Age

 Our team prides itself on providing first-class representation to all our clients.
 We know that discrimination at work has ripple effects beyond the job.
 Being treated unfairly can cause emotional and mental stress, too.
 At Valiant Law, we want our clients to be fully compensated for every loss connected to their unequal treatment.
 We are unafraid to fight back against employers of all sizes, including large corporations.

 Let’s talk about your ageism claim.
-Call us at (909) 254-5771 or contact us online to schedule an initial consultation.
+Call us at (909) 254-5771 or contact us online to schedule an initial consultation with an age discrimination lawyer near you.